 With new roads, passenger trains, stagecoaches and sailing ships becoming more common, tourism continued to grow.
 France and Great Britain had fantastic road and railroad systems which made the idea of travel even more available to people.

 Then along came Thomas Cook, who can definitely be credited with bringing travel and tourism to the general public- Thomas Cook is one of the most famous names in the history of tourism!
 He was the first to introduce a tour package – travel and accommodation, with food often included too.
 In 1841 he arranged for a tour of around 570 people to travel from Loughborough to Leicester.
 For a shilling the journey included food and entertainment.
 There was instant demand for more of the same, and so the full-time business of arranging and providing travel services was born!

 The Mobility Era continued to make changes.
 Cars and air travel were introduced next; with Henry Ford’s mass production for the Model T (1914), individuals had more freedom to travel.
 And thanks to Orville and Wilbur Wright’s successful test of the aeroplane in Kitty Hawk, North Carolina, commercial air travel was also introduced.
 This meant the time it took to travel long distance was much shorter, and thus people were more mobile.

 The Modern Era

-Another important time in the history of tourism is the mobility era.
+Another important time in the history of tourism is the modern era.
 The ability to move around and see new places was a start.
 Mass tourism continued to develop in the first half of the 20th century.
 George Westinghouse introduced the idea of paid leave from work, with a firm belief that allowing staff paid time off would be beneficial to productivity levels overall.
 This gave the working and middle classes in certain countries the time and money to fulfil their travel dreams – so the demand for tourism grew.